LiorBaraban/slim-feature-toggle/README.md

 After setting the configuration we are good to go.

-We can now control the flow of our application.

-Simply import the featureToggle module into your code

-and use one of the following methods:
+Simply import the featureToggle module into your code and control the application flow using one of the following methods:

 ```js
 // =========================================